-We design, develop and market digital solutions for identity, security, and business productivity that protect and facilitate electronic transactions via mobile and connected devices.
-We are a global leader in providing anti-fraud and digital transaction management solutions to financial institutions and other businesses.
-Our solutions secure access to online accounts, data, assets, and applications for global enterprises; provide tools for application developers to easily integrate security functions into their web-based and mobile applications; and facilitate end-to-end financial agreement automation including digital identity verification, electronic signature and electronic notarization.
-Our core technologies, multi-factor authentication, electronic signature, and transaction signing, strengthen the process of preventing hacking attacks against online and mobile transactions.
-This allows companies to transact business safely and with an improved customer experience for remote customers.
+OneSpan Inc. and its wholly owned subsidiaries design, develop and market digital solutions for identity, security, and business productivity that protect and facilitate electronic transactions via mobile and connected devices.
+We are a global leader in digital identity and anti-fraud solutions to financial institutions and other businesses.
+We establish trust in people's identities, the devices they use, and the transactions they execute.
+We make digital banking accessible, secure, easy, and valuable.
+Our solutions secure access to online accounts, data, assets, and applications for global enterprises; provide tools for application developers to easily integrate security functions into their web-based and mobile applications; and facilitate end-to-end financial agreement automation.
+Our solutions enhance the ability of companies to onboard new customers and prevent hacking attacks against online and mobile transactions while providing an exceptional experience for remote customers.

 We offer cloud based and on-premises solutions using both open standards and proprietary technologies.
 Some of our proprietary technologies are patented.
-Our products and services are used for authentication, fraud mitigation, e-signing transactions and documents, and identity management in Business-to-Business ("B2B"), Business-to-Employee ("B2E") and Business-to-Consumer ("B2C") environments.
-Our target market is business processes using an electronic interface, particularly the Internet, where there is risk of account takeover or new account fraud.
-Our products can increase security associated with accessing business processes, reduce losses from unauthorized access, help customers comply with regulations, enhance the end-user experience, and reduce the cost of business processes by automating activities previously performed manually.
+Our products and services are used for a wide range of use cases including e-signing Business-to-Business ("B2B"), Business-to-Employee ("B2E") and Business-to-Consumer ("B2C") agreements, delivering passwordless authentication experiences, mitigating fraud, authorizing financial transactions, and achieving regulatory compliance.